 The main highways into the region are Interstate 80 from the east, leading to the Bay Bridge into San Francisco, and U.S. 101 from the north and south, which runs up the peninsula side of the Bay and connects San Francisco and Marin County via the Golden Gate Bridge.

 Where to stay

 San Francisco has the highest concentration of hotels in the region, particularly in the tourist-friendly areas around Union Square and Fisherman’s Wharf.
 Not surprisingly, those lodging options are typically the most expensive as well.

 The downtown and airport areas of San Jose and Oakland also have clusters of hotels that are convenient to venues, public transportation or both.

 If a car is at your disposal, consider the East Bay suburbs between Oakland and San Jose, or the college communities of Berkeley, Santa Clara and Palo Alto for more hotel and motel options.

 Bay Area Rapid Transit (BART) is the region’s most well-known public transit service, with a rail network that serves downtown San Francisco and Oakland and most of the East Bay.

-BART has a direct stop at the Oakland Coliseum (the same stop, Coliseum/Airport, offers a shuttle to Oakland Airport about a mile away) and runs along Market Street in San Francisco, about a mile’s walk to Oracle Park from either the Powell Street or Montgomery Street stations.
+BART has a direct stop at RingCentral Coliseum (the same stop, Coliseum/Airport, offers a train link to Oakland Airport about a mile away) and runs along Market Street in San Francisco, about a mile’s walk to Oracle Park from either the Powell Street or Montgomery Street stations.